 - Topiramate because the risk of high ammonium levels, brain problems, or an unusual drop in body temperature may be increased

-- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), or rifampin because they may decrease Depakote delayed-release tablets's effectiveness
+- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), rifampin, or ritonavir because they may decrease Depakote delayed-release tablets's effectiveness

 - Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital, primidone), ethosuximide, lamotrigine, methylphenidate, quetiapine, rufinamide, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by Depakote delayed-release tablets

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Depakote delayed-release tablets may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.